 … and only that day

 Nisan was that first month of the Jewish year.
 So, from Moses onward each Jewish family would select their lamb for the upcoming Passover Festival on Nisan 10.
 They chose only on that day.
-They selected the Passover lambs in that Jerusalem Temple complex – exactly where Abraham’s sacrifice had made Jerusalem holy years before.
+They selected the Passover lambs in that Jerusalem Temple complex – exactly where Abraham’s sacrifice had made Jerusalem holy long before.
 At one specific location, on one explicit day (Nisan 10), Jews would select their lamb for the upcoming Passover Festival (Nisan 14).

 As you might imagine, the vast throngs of people and animals, the noise of the bartering, the currency exchange would turn the Temple on Nisan 10 into a frenzied market.
 The activities and pilgrims seen today at Brihadishvara, Venkateswara and Padmanabhaswamy temples would seem calm by comparison.